timmalstead/personal-site-next-js/README.md

 ## Page Data

-Page data coming from Firestore
+Persistent data for this project is created using [Google's Firestore](https://firebase.google.com/docs/firestore) database.
+This is used to inject JSON controlled components into the headless app.

-There is also a Firestore mock
+There is also a [Firestore mock](app/_utils/firestoreMock.js) used for local development.

+To make use of the local Firestore mock, start a dev process using the local env var `USE_TESTING_FIRESTORE=true`.

+This was instituted as I thought it would be easier and less complex than using the Firestore emulator.

 ## Infra